IBM Cloud Code Engine#

 Once you have your compute and storage backends configured, you can run a hello world function with:

-lithops test -b code_engine -s ibm_cos
+lithops hello -b code_engine -s ibm_cos

 Viewing the execution logs#